With April approaching quicker than most of us would like, tax season is officially upon us.

 For many, tax season could mean a hefty return of some of your hard-earned income that the government previously borrowed.
 Although a tax refund can seem like a lovely bonus, it’s important to remember that you gave the government a surplus and are just receiving that back.

 The first instinct for many is to splurge and use their tax refund on something fun and exciting.
 Even though that may be the more enticing way to use your refund, it’s definitely not the smartest.
 This year, resist the urge to blow your refund on something you’ll only regret later.
+You can visit tax preparation winter haven fl to learn more about a wide array of financial and tax issues.
 Instead consider these eight tips to keep you from wasting it.

 1. Rethink It

 When you receive a significant tax refund, it can be easy to think of it as a bonus or free money, which is likely why so many opt to spend it on something extraneous.
 Instead of running out and spending it as soon as you receive a check in the mail, stop and take the time to really think about what that money means.